dmitriyratu/DiscourseKG/documentation/architecture.md

 ## High-Level Overview

-DiscourseKG transforms public communications from influential speakers into a knowledge graph.
-The system processes content through five stages with persistent state tracking for retry logic and incremental updates.
-Built on Prefect for orchestration and LangChain for LLM analysis, it produces queryable relationship data across speakers, entities, topics, and sentiment.
+DiscourseKG transforms public communications from influential speakers into a queryable knowledge graph.
+The system processes content through five sequential stages with persistent state tracking for fault tolerance and incremental updates.
+Built on Prefect for orchestration, LangChain for LLM analysis, and Neo4j for graph storage, it extracts and maps relationships across speakers, entities, topics, and sentiment.

 ```mermaid
 graph LR